 Quality Payment Gateways offer fraud prevention as a part of the service.
 To use the must-have vs. nice-to-have dichotomy from the first part of this article – an effective anti-fraud solution on board is a must for online merchants regardless of their transaction volumes, vertical or anything else.

 I hope that this article has given you a grasp of the payment ecosystem.
 Should you have any questions, please don’t hesitate to contact me through our press office.
-If you want to learn more about the broad portfolio of payment features offered by Straal, please get in touch with our sales team.
+If you want to learn more about the broad portfolio of payment features offered by Straal, please get in touch with our team.